nokia-eda/docs/docs/user-guide/topologies.md

 * by [composing the topology file](#topology-file) and specifying each TopoNode and TopoLink in a YAML file
 * by using the [topology generator](#topology-generation) to generate the topology file by parsing the layered input file

-Both methods in the end provided the same result: a topology file that defines the TopoNode and TopoLink of the topology.
+Both methods provided the same result in the end: a topology file that defines the TopoNode and TopoLink of the topology.
 In order to drive the creation of these resources we need to perform the following steps:

 1. Create a namespaced `ConfigMap` resource with a name `topo-config` in the cluster containing a JSON object describing the topology.
 2. Call the `api-server-topo -n <namespace>` tool available in the `eda-toolbox` pod that will read the topology file from the namespaced `topo-config` ConfigMap and generate the required resources.

+/// admonition | Danger
+    type: danger
+Running the `api-server-topo` tool will remove all `TopoNode`, `TopoLink` and `Interfaces` resources that are not part of the new topology.
+///

+The `api-server-topo` tool will read the topology file from the `topo-config` ConfigMap and generate the following resources in EDA:

 If you created your topology file in the YAML format as we did in the [topology file](#topology-file) section, you can use the available make target that will create the ConfigMap and call the `api-server-topo` tool to apply the topology in single step.